withbridge/bridge-cards/README.md

 - **Automatic Reset**: Period limits reset automatically when the time window expires
 - **Real-time Updates**: Amounts are updated immediately after successful transactions

-All spend controls are configured by the "merchant manager" when setting up user delegate accounts.
+All spend controls are configured by the `merchant manager` when setting up user delegate accounts.

 ### Typescript